 The components internal to an agent, as shown in Figure 2, share the agent's local state; however, the Checker is the only module that can update the local state and to avoid inconsistencies, it serializes updates requested by the other components.
 This serialization is a bottleneck and techniques for alleviating it would be a worthwhile direction of research.
-Traditional systems techniques.
+Traditional systems techniques could be complemented with information-based techniques.
 For example, we could exploit the fact that key bindings identify unrelated protocol instances, which could be updated concurrently.